 Call and ask for a lower rate.
 Some credit card issuers will offer a lower rate to responsible customers in hopes that you’ll remain loyal to the card.
 Use this opportunity with caution.
 While a lower rate might lower your monthly payment, it’s better to continue paying a higher monthly payment to eliminate the debt more quickly, with more of the payment going toward principal rather than interest.

 Refinance if you’re disciplined.
-Moving your debt to a lower rate card or using a personal loan to pay off existing credit debt can make a lot of sense.
+Moving your debt to a lower rate card or consider debt consolidation to pay off existing credit debt can make a lot of sense.
 Not only can you potentially reduce the amount you’re paying in interest (if you are able to qualify for a card with a lower APR or 0 percent APR promo offer), but less money spent on interest means more money going to the principal balance and a much faster payoff.
 But be advised: Moving debt off a card tempts some to use an open credit line for more spending.